AlS0149/AlS0149/README.md

 - 👋 Hi, I’m @AlS0149
 - 👀 I’m interested in python
-- 🌱 I’m currently learning in skypro
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me / here